 1 tsp.
 Bon Appetit Seasoning Salt or use Beau Monde.
 Here is a link to a DIY Bon Appetite

 Mix together the sour cream and mayo until it’s combined and then add in your spices.
 You can serve immediately but the spices will be a little tougher since they’re dry so it’s best to let it sit for about at least an hour.
 I love this with carrots and cucumbers but you can serve with whichever vegetables are your favorite.
-Let me know if you try it and what you tried it with!

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #MangiaTonight #CollectiveBias